grafana/grafana-infinity-datasource/docs/limitations.md

 Infinity plugin have the following known limitations

-- Doesn't support alerting
+- Alerting only supported with `json-backend` type of queries (introduced in v1.0.0)
-- Doesn't support recorded queries
+- Recorded queries only supported with `json-backend` type of queries (introduced in v1.0.0)
 - OAuth authentication support is in early stages.
 But most of the common cases like "Azure", "GCP", "Google Analytics" authentication are tested.
 If in case something not working, report [here](https://github.com/yesoreyeram/grafana-infinity-datasource/discussions/260)
 - For list of all known bugs, check [here](https://github.com/yesoreyeram/grafana-infinity-datasource/issues)